RobolinkInc/doc-v3/docs/CoDroneEDU/Blockly/page4.md

 <span className="light_gray">drone.</span><span className="dark_gray">turn_degree()</span>

 #### Description
 Turns right or left with absolute reference frame to drone's initial heading.
-Positive degrees to turn left and negative degrees to turn right.
-When the drone pairs after powering on, the current heading will be set as 0 degrees.
+Input positive degrees to turn left and negative degrees to turn right.
+When the drone pairs to the controller after powering on, the current heading will be set as 0 degrees.

 #### Parameters
 ***integer* degrees:** angle of the turn between -180 and +180